lukazso/kpbms-pvdn/README.md

 # Combining Visual Saliency Methods and Sparse Keypoint Annotations to Providently Detect Vehicles at Night

-The corresponding paper was submitted to IROS 2022 and is still under review.
+The corresponding paper was submitted to ICRA 2023 and is still under review.
 The arxiv preprint can be found [here](https://arxiv.org/abs/2204.11535).
 This repository contains the main source code for our context-aware Boolean map saliency approach.